RaghunathaReddy22/RaghunathaReddy22/README.md

 - 👋 Hi, I’m @RaghunathaReddy22
 - 👀 I’m interested in learning the new difficult things
-- 🌱 I’m currently learning spring and angular
+- 🌱 I’m currently learning spring Boot,microservices
 - 💞️ I’m looking to collaborate on  MNC company
 - 📫 How to reach me by phno:+919440828027, raghunathareddy2203@gmail.com